-Within the last year a dedicated full-time Partnership Coordinator has been recruited and is based in our Pewsey office.
-He is focused on enabling and equipping the Partners and also increasing awareness of the work of Barnabas Fund through speaking engagements, and attending Christian conferences and exhibitions.
-He is supported by a team of two administrative staff.
+Our Partnership Coordinator continued his focus on enabling and equipping the Partners and also increasing awareness of the work of Barnabas Fund through speaking engagements, and attending Christian conferences and exhibitions.
+He is supported by a team of two administrative staff, together with other staff who represent the Charity in addition to primary responsibilities.